mprib/multiwebcam/README.md

 Once you've launched MultiWebCam, choose a new project directory through the File menu.
 When you've done that, MWC will attempt to connect to the cameras currently on your system and will create a `recording_config.toml` file in the project directory.

 From the `Mode` menu you can select single camera to change camera settings (such as resolution and exposure).
-You can make single camera recordings from the
+On the MultCamera mode you can set the target fps to achieve a desired dropped frame rate and record batches of videos.